UAE VAT Late Payment Penalty: Complete Guide for 2026

 Penalty still applies

-Important: The FTA considers the date of payment as the date of actual receipt in its bank account, not the date you initiated the payment
+Important: The FTA considers the date of payment as the date of actual receipt in its bank account, not the date you initiated the payment, so a transfer delay does not remove your obligation to stay compliant with the federal tax authority.

 Penalty for Late VAT Return Filing v/s Late Payment